 However, it’s important to make sure you are registered with a doctor or midwife (sage-femme), as well as a hospital, well in advance of giving birth in France, and understand what services and allowances are available to you and your bébé; for example, maternity leave in France.

 The process of having a baby in France may differ to what you’re used to back home.
-In this guide expat health insurer Aetna explains the process of giving birth in France – including antenatal care, delivery, postnatal care, registering your baby in France and how to access paternity leave in France – so you know what to expect every step of the exhilarating journey to giving birth in France.
+To help you out, this guide covers antenatal care, delivery, postnatal care, registering your baby in France and how to access paternity leave in France.

 Our guide covers the following areas: